2026-04-26·13 min read

 Stage 1 — Market Surveillance Trigger: MSAs identify potentially non-compliant products through three primary channels: (1) coordinated EU-level surveillance campaigns targeting specific product categories, (2) complaints from competitors, security researchers, or end users, and (3) ENISA's vulnerability database and coordinated disclosure reports that identify manufacturers failing their notification obligations.

 Stage 3 — Preliminary Finding: If the investigation reveals non-compliance, the MSA issues a preliminary finding specifying the violation tier, the proposed corrective measures, and the fine range being considered.
 Manufacturers have 30 days to respond — to provide remediation evidence, challenge factual findings, or demonstrate mitigating factors.
-This is the Art.36 equivalent of the "right to be heard" under Art.89 of the EU AI Act.
+This is the CRA equivalent of the "right to be heard" under Art.89 of the EU AI Act.

 Stage 4 — Final Decision: The MSA issues a final enforcement decision combining corrective measures and a fine.
 Both are immediately enforceable, though manufacturers may challenge the decision through national administrative or judicial review within 30 days.